francolay/github-slideshow/_posts/0000-01-02-francolay.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our updated second slide!"
 ---
-Your text
+Your txt is here
-Use the left arrow to go back!
+Use the right arrow to go back!